AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 ## Validate

 Before uploading your first file, Adobe strongly recommends running the file through the validation endpoint.
-This endpoint exists to test files before you upload them to the `events` endpoint.
+Please note, you should not send EVERY file to this endpoint.
+This endpoint exists to validate file format before you begin uploading them to the `events` endpoint.
 Files uploaded to this endpoint are not stored on Adobe's servers or processed.
 This API is synchronous and returns an immediate reply that states the file's validation status.
 If a file fails validation, the reason is also returned.
 See [Troubleshoot uploads](troubleshooting.md) for more information.

 `POST https://analytics-collection.adobe.io/aa/collect/v1/events/validate`